bgevko/vehicle-manager/README.md

+# User Flow Draft
+---
+This is a text-only user flow of how the vehicle manager app would behave from various contexts.
+Click on the links to simulate switching to a different page.

 ## Login

-- User can log in
+- User can log in, and will be redirected to the [Vehicles](#vehicles) screen
 - User can register
 - User can reset their password